 Because spending is projected to increase over the next 10 years, the cost of eliminating the AMT could plausibly be offset with relatively small reductions in spending growth, without actually reducing spending itself.
 The numbers, again, are in my testimony.

-ducing spending itself.
-The numbers, again, are in my testimony.
+While these cuts may seem politically impossible, it is worth not-

 While these cuts may seem politically impossible, it is worth noting that spending would be extraordinarily higher than it was forecast to be a little more than 5 years ago, even after these reductions.

 Now, I would seek to reduce spending while repealing the AMT.
 I understand that others would prefer alternative approaches to reaching fiscal balance in the near term.
 The AMT is such a terrible tax, however, that I hope strategies for achieving AMT reform in a responsible manner will receive the careful scrutiny of this committee, and that disagreement concerning the merits of the different approaches does not become an obstacle to the reform that is necessary and urgently needed.